tfpauly/privacy-proxy/draft-private-access-tokens.md

   Issuer.

 - An Origin can direct a user to a specific Issuer based on client properties that are visible.
-For instance,
+For instance, properties that are observable in the HTTP User Agent string.

 - The number of true Mediator-authenticated identities for a user is expected to be small, and therefore likely to be small enough to not matter for certain